4.3.4 Create a Github environment

 When all the environments are prepared, you should see something like this:

-You will notice that a known-hosts file has been created by the script and is updated each time you create a new environment.
-This fie must always be committed to Git.
+As mentioned previously the known-hosts file is updated each time you create a new environment.
+This fie must always be committed to Git so do this before proceeding to the provisioning step.
 The Gihub Action requires access to this file in order to SSH into the environments.